I am simply asking if Ashton Kutcher is a CIA asset

-John Krasinki, it gives me no pleasure to inform you that there is a new stereotypically attractive white guy in Hollywood who very publicly loves the Central Intelligence Agency.
+John Krasinski, it gives me no pleasure to inform you that there is a new stereotypically attractive white guy in Hollywood who very publicly loves the Central Intelligence Agency.
 Ashton Kutcher is coming for you.

 You’re thinking, “the bonehead from ‘That ’70s Show‘ is a CIA asset?
 The guy who sat on a stool and scared the shit out of celebrities before popping out and cooly telling them ‘you’ve been Punk’d’?”